Discussion threads (usually just called threads) are where your group can discuss a topic, exchange information and make decisions together.

 Everyone who’s participated in the thread, or has been invited specicially to participate will show up in the members panel.

 To highlight your role within the discussion, or to let people know why you’re here, you can update your title from the members card.
-The title will display next to you name where ever it appears within the thread.
+The title will display next to your name wherever it appears within the thread.

 You can delete your own comments at any time.
 If you’re the coordinator of a group you can delete any comments in any of the threads in the group.
 If you started a thread, you can delete that thread, or any comments within it.